 Two of the biggest challenges for church planters is raising a launch team and raising funds.
 The third most significant problem is finding staff with little to no resources.
 If you are moving across the country to plant, how is this even possible?
 Financially speaking, this doesn’t make sense.
 After all, zero income equals zero in salaries.
-On top of that, you may be asking people to uproot their family, move to a new city, and get a new job to support themselves for an indefinite time.
+On top of that, you may be asking people to uproot their families, move to a new city, and get a new job to support themselves for an indefinite time.
 So how can this be done?

 Cast vision and then cast it some more!